Stephen Foster Stakes: History

 The Stephen Foster Handicap was inaugurated on 19 June 1982 as the Stephen Foster Handicap and has progressed from Grade III status in 1988 to Grade II in 1995 to Grade I in 2002.
 In 2019, it was downgraded to Grade II.
-In December 2022, it was announced that the race would return to Grade I status for the 2023 season.
+In 2023 the event was upgraded by the American Graded Stakes Committee to Grade I.

-Currently offering a purse of $500,000, the race draws some of the top older horses from various parts of the United States.
+Currently offering a purse of $1,000,000, the race draws some of the top older horses from various parts of the United States.
 Since 2015 the event is a Breeders' Cup Challenge "Win and You're In" event, offering the winner an automatic berth in the Breeders' Cup Classic.

 The race was restricted to horses four years of age an older in 1983 and from 1985 through 1987.

 The 2006 edition of the Stephen Foster Handicap produced its biggest upset ever when jockey Calvin Borel aboard 91-1 longshot Seek Gold defeated the favored 2003 winner, Perfect Drift.